 The requirements to become a judge are challenging because there is a limited number of open enrollments at high-ranking law schools approved by the American Bar Association (ABA).
 It’s why it is vital to start preparing on time, get a pre-law advisor, and start preparing for the LSATs as soon as possible.

 Typically, these schools will also require letters of recommendation and a personal statement from the student, outlining their career path, legal education interests, and most importantly, what makes them the right candidate for the position.

-Once in law school, the students will likely spend three years to obtain their Juris Doctor law degree for a judge or lawyer.
+Once in law school, the students will likely spend three years to obtain their Juris Doctor law degree to become a judge or lawyer.
 Some law schools offer accelerated programs that allow obtaining the degree in just two years, and part-time students must complete their class study within 84 months.

-The courses students should consider taking are the ones they intend to practice as lawyers.
-For example, business and corporate-focused courses for future corporate lawyers, or subjects pertaining to civil or environmental law, family or international law, depending on where the student sees themself in the future.
+Aside from mandatory subjects covering the legal process in general, the courses students should consider taking are those they intend to practice as lawyers.
+For example, business, tax law, and corporate-focused courses for future corporate lawyers, or subjects pertaining to civil or environmental law, torts, family or international law, depending on where students see themselves in the future.

-Before students start practicing law in any of these fields, there is an additional step to take - passing the Bar exam.
+Students who have completed their training programs and coursework can participate in internship programs to further their knowledge and critical thinking with some hands-on experience.
+Before they start practicing law in any of these fields, there is an additional step to take - passing the bar exam.